ixartz/Next-js-Boilerplate/README.md

 Make sure your Docker is running and is on the latest update.

-To build the image and run it on your local machine:
+To build the image and run it on your local machine, run the following command on your local environment:
 - For the command below, replace "image-name" with a name of your preference
 ```shell
 docker build -t image-name .